 - Venomous dorsal spines.

-Upper jaw is fixed and only the tip of the mouth can move, creating a nibbling motion suited for collecting algae off rocks and coral.
+The barred spinefoot's upper jaw is fixed and only the tip of the mouth can move, creating a nibbling motion suited for collecting algae off rocks and coral.

 - Diet consists only of vegetation, primarily algae and seaweed.